2human/music-inventory-parser/README.md

 Music inventories are comprised of three types of data: collections, sources, and entries.

 * Collections constitute a group of sources at a specific location, e.g. a library or a personal collection of musical sources.
-This data type will contain a broad description pertaining to a musical collection as a whole.
+This data type a broad description pertaining to a musical collection as a whole.
 Fields include collection name, and collection description.

 * Sources are individual books of musical information contained within a collection.
 A collection may contain hundreds of sources.
 Fields include the collection within which it is contained, the author, its title, inscriptions, call number, and a miscellaneous information about the source known as its description.